cilium/cilium/Documentation/gettingstarted.rst

 that containers of a particular service are assigned an IP address in a particular range.

-Step 8:  Apply and Test an L7 Policy with Cilium
+Step 9:  Apply and Test an L7 Policy with Cilium
 ------------------------------------------------

-In the simple scenario above, it was sufficient to either give a service full access to Service1's API or no access at all.
+In the simple scenario above, it was sufficient to either give Service2/Service3 full access to Service1's API or no access at all.
 But to provide the strongest security (i.e., enforce least-privilege isolation) between microservices, each service that calls Service1's API should be limited to making only the set of HTTP requests it requires for legitimate operation.